MorrisMA/MAM65C02-Processor-Core/README.md

 pipeline registers to the ALU, can be made.
 Some pipelining can be easily added because of the 4 clock microcycle around which the soft-core processor is built.

+#####Release 2.73

+Improved the modularity of the M65C02 top level module by creating modules for clock generation and interrupt handling.
+Updated the design document, and deleted unnecessary files.